Team Jumbo-Visma establishes women’s cycling team

 Visma CEO Merete Hverven had this to say: “We have been very happy supporting the men’s team, as our sponsorship has allowed us to create value and meet our growth goals across Europe.
 The women’s team will strengthen these efforts.
 It also gives us the opportunity to demonstrate our support for gender equality, not just in cycling but throughout society by giving the genders equal footing and inspiring young women to achieve their best.”

 The team will be led by Esra Tromp and has 12 riders, with a mix of experienced world-class athletes, as well as up-and-coming talents with high potential.
-Team leader will be Marianne Vos (NED), a 10x world cycling champion and gold medalist in the 2008 and 2012 Olympics.
+Team leader will be Marianne Vos (NED), a 10x world cycling champion and gold medallist in the 2008 and 2012 Olympics.
 Fellow riders will include Jip van den Bos (NED), Riejanne Markus (NED), Anouska Koster (NED), Nancy van der Burg (NED), Romy Kasper (GER), Aafke Soet (NED), Teuntje Beekhuis (NED), Julie van de Velde (BEL), Pernille Mathiesen (DEN), Karlijn Swinkels (NED) and Anna Henderson (GBR).

 Many factors were considered when building the team, including physical capabilities, personalities, ambition and drive.
 Riders were also approached based on their relative strength in different types of races and their potential for future development.